darya-shynkevich/software-engineering/1. Software Engineering/2. Architecture/2. Components/Cache/Cache Invalidation.md

 We can use two different approaches to deal with outdated items using TTL:
 - **Active expiration**: This method actively checks the TTL of cache entries through a daemon process or thread.
 - **Passive expiration**: This method checks the TTL of a cache entry at the time of access.
+- **Event-Based Invalidation**: In this approach, the cache is invalidated based on specific events or triggers.
 # Cache Invalidation - Data Loss Problem

 Why simply deleting cache would not solve the problem: